zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_memory_maps.rst

 The microkernel's memory map objects provide dynamic allocation and release of fixed-size memory blocks.

 Any number of memory maps can be defined in a microkernel system.
-Each memory map has a name that uniquely identifies it.
+Each memory map has:

+* A **name** that uniquely identifies it.
-In addition, a memory map defines the number of blocks it contains and the size of each block in bytes.
+* The **number of blocks** it contains.
+* **Block size** of a single block, measured in bytes.

 The number of blocks and block size values cannot be zero.
-The block size must be a multiple of the word size on most processors.
+On most processors, the block size must be defined as a multiple of the word size.

 A task that needs to use a memory block simply allocates it from a memory map.
-When all the blocks are currently in use, the task may choose to wait for one to become available.
-When the task is finished with a memory block, it must release the block back to the memory map that allocated it so that the block can be reused.
+When all the blocks are currently in use, the task can wait for one to become available.
+When the task finishes with a memory block, it must release the block back to the memory map that allocated it so that the block can be reused.

-Any number of tasks may wait on an empty memory map simultaneously;
-when a memory block becomes available it is given to the highest priority task that has waited the longest.
+Any number of tasks can wait on an empty memory map simultaneously; when a memory block becomes available, it is given to the highest-priority task that has waited the longest.

 The microkernel manages memory blocks in an efficient and deterministic manner that eliminates the risk of memory fragmentation problems which can arise when using variable-size blocks.

 Unlike a heap, more than one memory map can be defined, if needed.
 This allows for a memory map with smaller blocks and others with larger-sized